-A relatively new mall in the northern end of the hotel zone, offers many different stores, restaurants and fast food, a big department store (Liverpool), a multi-cinema (see movie schedule), a casino, a gym, an entertainment area for kids and much more.
-Among the restaurants and coffee shops in this mall, we can mention Sirloin Stockade, Starbucks, Chilli's and Arrachera House.
+A relatively new mall in the northern end of the hotel zone, offers many different stores, restaurants and fast food, a big department store (Liverpool), a multi-cinema (see the movie schedule), a casino, a gym, an entertainment area for kids and much more.
+Among the restaurants and coffee shops in this mall, we can mention Sirloin Stockade, Starbucks, Chilli’s and Arrachera House.

 Address: Av.
 Francisco Medina Ascencio No.2920, Col. Educación.